Students are eligible for awarding of a bachelor’s degree when they fulfill the following requirements.

 Dean’s Scholars are those students who, in the current academic year, have cumulative GPA’s in the top five (5) percent of their respective college class (but not including the top one (1) percent).
 GPA is calculated by existing University policy.

-NOTE: Individual study majors will be computed with the College of Arts and Humanities majors.
+NOTE: Individual Studies majors will be computed with the College of the Sciences majors.

-A student may be awarded more than one baccalaureate degree (B.A., B.F.A., B.A.Ed., B.A.S., B.M., B.S.) at the same time provided that requirements of both the degree programs have been completed.
+A student may be awarded more than one baccalaureate degree (BA, BFA, BAEd, BAS, BMus, BS) at the same time provided that requirements of both the degree programs have been completed.
 Double majors within the same baccalaureate program do not constitute separate baccalaureate degrees.

 CWU reserves the right to review a post-baccalaureate student’s transfer work to determine fulfillment of requirements.